Permutation-equivariant and Proximity-aware Graph Neural Networks with Stochastic Message Passing: Additional Experimental Results

 \subsection{Additional Ablation Studies}

-We report the ablation study results for the node classification task and pairwise node classification task in Table~\ref{tab:exp-ablation2} and Table~\ref{tab:exp-ablation3}, respectively.
-The results again show that SMP-Linear generally achieves good-enough results on the majority of the datasets and adding non-linearities does not necessarily lift the performance of SMP.
+We report ablation study results for the node classification task and pairwise node classification task in Table~\ref{tab:exp-ablation2} and Table~\ref{tab:exp-ablation3}, respectively.
+The results again show that SMP-Linear generally achieves good-enough results on the majority of the datasets, and adding non-linearity does not consistently lift the performance.